modxcms/mab-recommendations/proposed/a11y-mandate.md

 While inspection at the end of the development process is needed, ideally accessibility review should be integrated into the forefront of the process.
 Accessibility Advisors should be available to collaborate with the community and development teams at any point in the development process.

-_NOTE: How are Accessibility Inspectors approved?
+_NOTE: How are Accessibility Advisors approved?
 By the board?
 By an appointed Accessibility Ambassador?
 By a community committee?_